tylerlong/assets-hosting/README.md

-# Image Hosting by GitHub Pages
+# Assets Hosting by GitHub Pages

 ## Todo

+- Release the first version
 - Spinner to indicate that it's in progress
 - Change repo
 - Let user install